snoke/symfony-websocket/README.md

 ## installation

+checkout library

-checkout library `composer req snoke/symfony-websocket:dev-master`
+`composer req snoke/symfony-websocket:dev-master`

 ## usage
+### Starting the WebSocket Server

+Use the Symfony console command to start the WebSocket server

-run `php bin/console websocket:start`
+`php bin/console websocket:start`

-you can now register EventSubscriber to the following Events:
-- ServerStarted
-- ConnectionEstablished
-- ConnectionClosed
-- CommandReceived
-- MessageRecieved
-- Error

-### example usage:
-the following code will authenticate the connection using the default userprovider on following websocket request body
+You can optionally specify the IP address and port:

+`php bin/console websocket:start --ip=127.0.0.1 --port=9000`

+### Registering Event Listeners

+o react to WebSocket events, create your own listeners and register them with the Symfony event dispatcher.

+Example of a listener:

 Websocket-Request:
 ```